Awards

 Information & Elements Needed for Nomination

-- Nominee name, affiliation, position title, email, mobile phone number, and ASMS member status.
+• Nominee name, affiliation, position title, email, mobile phone number, and ASMS member status.

-- Nominator name and email.
+• Nominator name and email.

-- 1-2 concise sentence(s) to state a focused or singular achievement in basic or applied mass spectrometry (50 words max).
+• 1-2 concise sentence(s) to state a focused or singular achievement in basic or applied mass spectrometry (50 words max).
 This may be excerpted from the fuller description document.

-- Fuller description of the nominee's a focused or singular achievement in basic or applied mass spectrometry (1-page max).
+• Fuller description of the nominee's a focused or singular achievement in basic or applied mass spectrometry (1-page max).
 PDF only.

-- List of the nominee’s publications pertaining to the significant achievement.
+• List of the nominee’s publications pertaining to the significant achievement.
 PDF only.

-- Specific publications relevant to the achievement.
+• Specific publications relevant to the achievement.
 Up to two articles, one is required.

-- Two support letters.
+• Two support letters.
 Gather and upload the two letters OR choose to send a special upload link via the awards platform.

 NOVEMBER 30 DEADLINE

-Nominations are held for three years.
+Eligibility is restricted to members of ASMS.
+Nominations will be held for three years.